SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

-  - `rngSeedFile` :  the input file  for the seeding of  random number generators (string/path, mandatory  for production runs, otherwise optional; if  this file  is not provided,  initial PRNG  seeds are automatically computed and saved in a default log file).
+  - `rngSeedFile` :  the input file  for the seeding of  random number generators (string/path, mandatory  for production runs, otherwise optional; if  this file  is not provided,  initial PRNG  seeds are automatically computed and saved in metadata or in a default log file).

 - `flsimulate.digitization`  : this  is  the *digitization*  section
   (not used yet).